Privacy Policy

 Your rights

-• let us have enough information to identify you (e.g. your full name, address, client name and matter reference where applicable);
+Provide us with enough information to identify you, e.g. your full name, address, client name and matter reference where applicable);

 Keeping your personal data secure